 This achievement is the result of a revolutionary TALON (Technology for Advance LOw NOx) combustion technology that reduces emissions while delivering outstanding performance, durability and operating economics.

 Pratt & Whitney Canada’s PW307 is the greenest engine in its market and shows an improvement of more than 30% in emissions relative to ICAO standards.
 Our TALON 2 combustor technology also meets Zurich 5 requirements for no surcharges.

 Another great example is Pratt & Whitney Canada’s new PurePower™ PW800.
-This engine will show an improvement of up to 50% in NOx emissions relative to ICAO standards, as well as an improvement of 35% in carbon monoxide emissions.
+This engine offers an improvement of up to 50% in NOx emissions relative to ICAO standards, as well as an improvement of 35% in carbon monoxide emissions.

 In the longer term, new technologies are being developed by Pratt & Whitney Canada to reduce NOx down to the 80% reduction level, benefiting from further combustion and engine performance improvements.